 1:1 points transfer

 With some travel rewards credit cards, you’re locked into redeeming those points as a travel statement credit only.
-Both the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® card allow you to transfer rewards points on a 1:1 basis to select leading airline and hotel loyalty programs, including the following airline and hotel travel partners.
+Both the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® card allow you to transfer rewards points on a 1:1 basis to select leading airline and hotel loyalty programs, see the following airline and hotel travel partners listed below.
 Partners that participate are subject to change, so be sure you check before you book your travel plans.

 Airline Travel Partners